sarah-carretero/Pokemon/README.md

 ## Features

 * Random selection of the secret Pokemon.
-* 15 playable Pokemon.
+* 15 Pokemon candidates.
-* Three Pokemon types: Water, Fire, and Earth.
+* Three Pokemon types: Water, Fire, and Plant.
 * Randomly generated attacks for each Pokemon.
 * Questions about Pokemon types.
 * Questions about Pokemon attacks.